-- There are enormous external variables whose content do not remain the same, aside from which can have a deep impression on the management’s operations, especially if it is a large organisation.
+- There are enormous external variables whose content does not remain the same.
+They have a deep impression on the management’s operations, especially if it is a large organization.

-- Natural resources are enhancing very limited; the organisation must figure out how to contest for these resources and how to allot and utilize them adequately.
+- Natural resources are getting minimal day by day; the organization must figure out how to fight for these resources and how to allot and utilize them adequately.

 Characteristics of Strategic Management

 - It is inescapable, unified and organized management process.